"The campus has great scientific facilities, especially the pathology laboratories, where you get to put theory into practice during practicals."

 Placement companyLiphook Equine Hospital

-"I had been interested in science from a young age and gained a lot of veterinary based work-experience during sixth form, which helped me make the decision to study Veterinary Biosciences at University.
-When applying, my original aim for this course was to lead onto Veterinary Medicine, but since then I have gained a passion for diagnostics in a laboratory environment.
+I'd been interested in science from a young age and gained a lot of veterinary based work-experience during sixth form, which helped me make the decision to study BSc (Hons) Veterinary Biosciences .
+I chose to study here because I'm originally from Surrey, so the prospect of moving back home was exciting.

-The Open Day was the deciding factor for me.
+The open day was the deciding factor for me.
 I loved that the campus is all on one site and I was impressed with the science facilities, especially the teaching laboratories.
 I had the chance to speak to current students and lecturers which helped me to get an insight into the course.

-The academic staff are very approachable and keen to help you improve by offering regular feedback on your work.
+The teaching staff are very approachable and keen to help you improve by offering regular feedback on your work.
 The staff are always keen to show future opportunities for employment within their lectures.
 The campus has scientific facilities which are suited to all aspects of the course, especially impressive pathology laboratories.
 I particularly enjoy the practical sessions within the laboratory because we are putting the theory we learn into practice.